helloprash/C-Basics/whiteboard/4-Oct-2017/project.md

 ```
 Finally you need to write the classified data into a .csv file

-## After which I will explain
+## After which I will explain the new concepts of (based on this project)
-1. Visulization part
+1. Data Visulization
-1. Concept of Union
+1. Union
-1. enums
+1. Enums